-Safety at camp continues to be our #1 priority.
+Safety at camp continues to be our number one priority.
 To avoid temporary confiscation of undesirables, we ask that parents please examine your child's belongings prior to her arrival at camp.
 We thank you for your assistance and understanding.

-- Candy, gum and snacks of any kind
+- ☐ Candy, gum, food and snacks of any kind

-- fruity-smelling deodorant or toothpaste
+- Fruity-smelling deodorant or toothpaste

-- body sprays or perfumes & aerosol containers of any kind
+- Body sprays or perfumes & aerosol containers of any kind

-- valuable jewelry
+- J Valuable jewelry

-- iPods/iPads
+- MP3 players/iPods/iPads

-- cell phones & or digital cameras
+- Cell phones and digital cameras

-- · pocket knives or weapons of any kind
+- Pocket knives or weapons of any kind

-- permanent markers
+- Permanent markers